Skip to content

 Exercise

 They may be small in size, but the Cavalier King Charles Spaniel has the same sporting nature as other Spaniel breeds.
-You’ll need to exercise your dog for 40-60 minutes daily and walking your dog is the best form of exercise.
+You’ll need to exercise your dog for 30 to 60 minutes daily and walking your dog is the best form of exercise.
 In secure areas, give your dog the chance to run around off lead for a more energetic workout.

 Training

 When you take your puppy home, start house training as soon as possible.
-It will be harder to break the habit if they get used to toileting in the house.
 Give your dog lots of chances to go to the toilet outside, letting them out before they show signs of needing to go.
 They’ll soon get into the routine of only going to the toilet when you let them out.

 Temperament and behaviour